-In phases of tectonic quietness, the partially molten magma chambers act as buoyant bodies emplaced in a tectonically quiet and elastically loaded crust.
-We tested this by performing a model with unconnected chambers and a visco-elastic crust without taking plasticity (generation of faults or weak zones in the crust) into account.
-Maximum surface velocities are on the order of 0.2 cm/a, shown in figure 5A.
-Furthermore, significant deviatoric stress occur between the chambers of up to 120 MPa, which suggests that it is likely that brittle failure would actually occur in these places and connect the chambers.
+During phases of tectonic quietness, the magma reservoirs act as buoyant bodies emplaced in a elastically loaded crust.
+We tested this by performing a model with unconnected reservoirs and a visco-elastic crust without taking plasticity (generation of faults or weak zones in the crust) into account.
+Maximum surface velocities are on the order of 0.2 cm/yr, shown in figure 5A.
+Furthermore, significant deviatoric stress occur between the reservoirs of up to 120 MPa, which suggests that it is likely that brittle failure would actually occur in these places and connect the reservoirs.